bhyve UEFI configuration does not save new entries; boot of VM not possible

 This happens every time I try to reboot the VM, or shut it down and restart.
 The added boot entry is never saved.
 I always have to go through the bhyve UEFI boot manager to add the entry again.

-#6 Updated by Sascha Karsubke about 3 years ago
+#6 Updated by Sascha Karsubke over 3 years ago

 - File Screenshots FreeNAS VM Boot Problem.zip added